Last Updated on May 5, 2022

 You know that feeling when you have too many clothes and nothing to wear?
 Yeah, it’s time to get real honest with yourself and get rid of the skirt you’ve had for a year that STILL has the label attached (we’ve all been there, I know).
-Free up some precious space with this Simple Guide to Decluttering Your Closet!
+Free up some precious space with this Simple Guide to Decluttering Your Closet.

-4. Write email tasks on paper.
+4. Write your email to-dos on paper.

 If you’re overwhelmed by all of the emails in your inbox, start at the top and write down any requests you’ve received or action items that need to get done.
-Seeing these tasks on paper helps you prioritize and can help you be more efficient with your time (instead of flicking back and forth between emails deciding which one to tackle next).
+Seeing these tasks on paper helps you prioritize and help you be more efficient with your time (instead of flicking back and forth between emails deciding which one to tackle next).